giantswarm/docs/src/content/reference/gsctl/global-options.md

 ---
-title = "Global command line options in gsctl" description = "Documentation for gsctl options that can be passed on the command line for almost all commands.
-Plus some tips on how you can use them to switch environments." date = "2018-01-26" type = "page" weight = 20
+title: "Global command line options in gsctl"
+description: "Documentation for gsctl options that can be passed on the command line for almost all commands.
+Plus some tips on how you can use them to switch environments."
+date: "2018-01-26"
+type: page
+weight: 20
 ---

 # Global Command Line Options